Pick from our wonderful assortment of the best Minecraft building ideas for your next block project.

 7 – Pirate ship

-This build like other builds on our roster is both simple and fun, and you should be able to make a pirate ship in less than 30 minutes using mostly basic stuff.
+This build on our roster of Minecraft Building Ideas is both simple and fun, and you should be able to make a pirate ship in less than 30 minutes using mostly basic stuff.
 You can take inspiration from the many pirate films for your ship.
 Make sure you have a tall mast on which to fly your pirate flag and from which you can have a crow’s nest looking far out into the ocean.
 Having a captain’s quarters will be an added bonus.
 And don’t forget cannons on the sides.

 Pirate ship building tips: Start with the spine of the ship, running down the middle, then move to the periphery.
 A nice way to approach building your pirate ship in Minecraft is to start with a frame, get the shape right and then fill in the hull.
 This way you get a much better result.
 Leave the mast and sails for after you have your ship’s hull and deck built.
 If you want to make it even more detailed, you can add a retractable plank on either side of the deck.